OpenResearchInstitute/flexclient/README.md

 # Python client module for FlexRadio 6K series radios

-NOTE: This is a very early alpha release which is very fussy to use.
+NOTE: This is a pre-alpha release which is very fussy to use.
 It is not recommended for general use.

 The FLEX-6000 series radios are software defined "radio Servers" with components and calibrations usually defined in hardware instead implemented with software.